jeckman/wpbook/README.txt

 * Threaded comments.
 (If user has them enabled - requires WP 2.7.x)
 * Error handling - do something with the FB exceptions caught Probably use set_transient to show - will require WP 2.8 or greater
-* Update instructions in readme to match new options available
-* Enable users to select a theme, overriding the default theme/index.php for ease of updates